anuwu/BITS-Computer-Networks/README.md

 # Networking Assignment

 There are two problems in this assignment.
 In both problems, packets can be dropped with a probability of [0, 1) and this number can be set at runtime.
+Problem description can be found in [this](Problem-Statement.pdf) file.

 ## Problem 1